jordansissel/experiments/presentations/logs-and-logstash/logstash-about/slides.md

 as an open source project

+!SLIDE transition=fade incremental
+# Project Rules

+* If a newbie has a bad time, it's a bug.
+Period.
+* If it seems awkward, it probably is.
+* If it's not possible, we can make it possible.
+* All contributions are good contributions.

-!SLIDE transition=fade
+!SLIDE transition=fade incremental
 # Community

-* Everyone can contribute
 * Focus on reducing cost-to-implement
 * Apache 2.0 license